mdonahoe/AndyTime/README.md

 # AndyTime
-an iOS app make just for Andy
+an iOS app made just for Andy